kkrt-labs/kakarot-rpc-sandbox/README.md

 - testnet2
 - devnet (default)

 The default value requires a devnet to run locally.
-To start the devnet, just
-run:
+By default, it will spawn a devnet using `subprocess.Popen`.
+You can also use Docker to run the Kakarot devnet image **before** starting the server:

 ```bash
 docker pull ghcr.io/sayajin-labs/kakarot/devnet:latest